Stocks Hit All-Time Highs Despite Soft Jobs Report

 The Dow Jones Industrial Average gained 0.3%, the S&P 500 gained 0.4%, the Nasdaq Composite gained 0.9% and the Russell 2000 gained 0.7%.
 Treasury bonds were stronger, the dollar was weaker, gold gained 0.8% and oil fell 1.4% to continue a recent run of weakness after reports of diminishing OPEC compliance in their recent output freeze deal (amid rising U.S. drilling activity and swollen inventories).

 Breadth was positive with 1.4 advancing issues to every decliner on the NYSE, with volume at 97% opf the 30-day average.
 Technology stocks led the way with a 1% rise, with Amazon.com, Inc. (NASDAQ:AMZN) up 1.1% to close above the $1,000 level for the first time.
-Google parent Alphabet Inc (NASDAQ:GOOGL) looks to be next on the list, closing at $996.
+Google parent Alphabet Inc (NASDAQ:GOOG,NASDAQ:GOOGL) looks to be next on the list, closing at $996.

 Energy names were the laggards, down 1.2%, with financials under pressure as well, down 0.4%.
 Bank stocks lost 0.7% on headwinds from lower long-term interest rates (which weigh on net interest margin hopes), evidence of stalled loan activity, and chatter of lower trading revenue.
 Bank of America Corp (NYSE:BAC) is on the verge of a massive head-and-shoulders breakdown here, lifting the June $23 BAC puts recommended to Edge Pro subscribers to a 64% gain.

 Lululemon Athletica inc. (NASDAQ:LULU) gained 11.6% on a quarterly earnings beat with same-store sales down 1% vs. the 2.1% drop expected.
 Investors are hopeful of accelerating customer traffic trends amid new colors, a global ad campaign launch, and updates to its ecommerce presence.
-Restoration Hardware (RH) was slammed 25.7% despite a Q1 revenue beat and in-line earnings as forward guidance was cut below estimates as management highlighted a slower store opening pace.
+Restoration Hardware (NYSE:RH) was slammed 25.7% despite a Q1 revenue beat and in-line earnings as forward guidance was cut below estimates as management highlighted a slower store opening pace.

 Although the unemployment rate fell to 4.3% (lowest since May 2001), it was driven by a reduction in the labor force.
-Private payrolls grew just 138,000 vs. the 185,000 expected, below the lowest estimate.
+Private payrolls grew just 138,000 versus the 185,000 expected, below the lowest estimate.
 Moreover, April and March job gains were revised lower by a net 66,000.

 Stocks rose ostensibly on the hope the weak numbers — which is just the latest economic report to disappoint as the data overall is missing estimates on a scale not seen since 2015 — will force the Federal Reserve to slow its rate hike pace.
 This is corroborated by the rally in Treasury bonds underway.